MaxwellFX/Advanced_Lane_Finding/README.md

     plt.show()
 ```

-where `fit_polynomial` and its associated functions were straight off from the tutorial
+where `fit_polynomial` and its associated functions were straight off from the tutorial:

+The center of the window search is located by the peak lower half histogram pixel location:

+![alt text][image14]

 And here is the resulting image for poly fit: